Ttibsi/iris/milestones.md

 * [x] Handle linux backgrounding (CTRL+Z)
 * [x] Handle SIGWINCH
 * [x] Handle displaying tab characters with specific widths
+* [x] Handle undo/redo as two stacks of Actions, and a system to know how to perform the opposite of the action
+    * [x] Mark the buffer as modified and update quitting logic as appropriate
+* [x] Open a file with the cursor on a specified line using `-l` on the CLI
 * [ ] Switch file we're editing from inside the editor (ex vim's `:e`)
 * [ ] Open a second file in a separate buffer and switch between views
 * [ ] Open a second file in a tab and switch tabs